International Food Bloggers’ Conference Roundup

 Next, the Taste of Seattle Showcase and the Alaskan Seafood Showcase.
 In both instances, I was expecting a light snack, and instead was absolutely stuffed with an array of spectacular dishes.

 The Taste of Seattle was almost Feast-of-Fields-like in its awesomeness, but I only had to compete with 300 (instead of 1000) others for the ‘tastes’.
 The sushi bar put on by the W Hotel restaurant was exceptional.
-Fresh-fresh salmon and tuna, delicious spicy rolls, and a vegetarian roll.
+Fresh-fresh salmon and tuna, delicious spicy rolls, and an avocado roll.
 Also kudos to Ethan Stowell’s restaurants: fried green olives (amaaazing), marinated octopus salad, heirloom tomatoes with fresh Mozzarella di Buffala, and my first taste of lardo.
 Purple potato gnocchi with pork belly served by the Alamos winery.
 Grilled Asian eggplant with crispy doufu skin by Monsoon.
 Sorghum salad with spicy roasted chickpeas by Bob’s Red Mill… Stop me before I wax boring.
 The Taste of Seattle was also where I tried the dreamy sipping caramel… three times.
 Seriously, everything was top notch.

 A small taste of a Taste or Seattle: W Hotel sushi and Ethan Stowell’s heirloom tomatoes with mozzarella di buffala